paralympics/pvsas-user-guide/docs/athletes/personal-data-or-registration.md

 1. Search for the athlete in question from the **Athlete Registration** search form and click the row in the search grid corresponding to the athlete to enter the athlete details’ page.
 2. The data stored about the athlete will appear in the form.
 Edit the incorrect or missing details and click **Save**.
-3. If you change passport name and/or the member federation of the athlete, a dialogue box (see the figure below) appears to ask you to confirm the reason for the name change.
+3. If you change passport name and/or the member federation of the athlete, a dialogue box (see Figure 4.2) appears to ask you to confirm the reason for the name change.
 Choose one of the three supplied reasons (error, marriage or nationality change) and, if applicable, enter the date from which the change should be effective.
 4. If you change the name of the athlete, please bear in mind that changes only apply to the field you enter, i.e., a change of passport